AndnixSH/Android-Emulator-Notification-Killer/README.md

 Note: This app requires administrator rights in order to patch the emulators

-Any such report from your antivirus is a false positive and is due to how the application works.
+This tool will be flagged as HackTool.Patcher or similar, because it is indeed a patching tool.
 You must manually add the exe to your antivirus's whitelist/exclusion list.
 If you have security concerns, simply do not use the app.
-Instead, patch manually by hand using Hex editor.
+You can check the source, see how it patches and patch the file manually by hand using Hex editor.

 # Preview